Anal Incontinence Treatments

 External Anal Sphincteroplasty

-If there is tear in the anal sphincter muscle, women may be good candidates for a surgery called anal sphincteroplasty.
+If there is a tear in the anal sphincter muscle, the patient may be a good candidate for a surgery called anal sphincteroplasty.
 Most often injuries to the anal sphincter muscle occur with perineal lacerations as a sequalae of vaginal childbirth and might require surgical repair or revision outside of the postpartum period.

 An anal sphincteroplasty repairs the tear in the sphincter muscle and rebuilds the perineal body (area between the rectum and vagina).
 It does not require any incisions on the abdomen, and women go home from the hospital on the same day as surgery.
 After surgery, women are advised to pursue specialized pelvic floor physical therapy to improve the function of the newly reattached anal sphincter and pelvic floor muscles.